xyproto/onthefly/README.md

 New/experimental features:
 * Generating WebGL graphics with Three.JS on the fly.
 * Generating AngularJS applications on the fly.

+The SVG related code has been refactored out, optimized and moved to the [tinysvg](https://github.com/xyproto/tinysvg) package.

 Online API Documentation
 ------------------------